-Professor Antony Radford
+Emeritus Professor Antony Radford

-I was educated in architecture at The University of Newcastle upon Tyne, England, followed by a Diploma in Town Planning at Edinburgh College of Art and a PhD at The University of Sydney.
-He has worked in architectural practice in England, Scotland and (briefly) Copenhagen.
-His academic career began at The University of Sydney, moving to The University of Adelaide as Professor of Architecture in 1989 and serving for periods as Head of School.
+I was educated in architecture at The University of Newcastle upon Tyne, England, followed by a Diploma in Town Planning at Edinburgh College of Art in Scotland and a PhD at The University of Sydney, Australia.
+I have worked in architectural practice in Newcastle upon Tyne, Edinburgh and (briefly) Copenhagen.
+My academic career began at The University of Sydney, moving to The University of Adelaide as Professor of Architecture in 1989 and serving for periods as Head of School.
 I now enjoy the freedom of academic life as an Emeritus Professor, dividing my year between Australia and Europe.

 My profile ('files' section) provides a list of selected publications (books and papers), exhibitions and research-related small-scale built works.